hatari/hatari/readme.txt

-released under the GNU LGPL and with code included in the standard release of the IPF support library (a.k.a. libcapsimage, see http://www.softpres.org/ for more information) under the Software Preservation Society Licence Agreement as it has been defined for IPF library version 4.2 (linking against modified versions of the library is also allowed as long as the license did not change).
+released under the GNU LGPL and with code included in the standard release of the IPF support library (a.k.a. libcapsimage, see http://www.softpres.org/ for more information) under the Software Preservation Society Licence Agreement as it has been defined for IPF library version 4.2.
+Linking against modified versions of the IPF library is also allowed, as long as the neither the license nor the purpose of the library (accessing .ipf disk images) was changed.
 You may copy and distribute such a system following the terms of the GNU GPL for Hatari and the licenses of the other code concerned.